darksideoftheshmoo/VCellID-linux/README.md

 ## Build and Install

-To build and install, open a termina, cd into the directory where the files are, and run:
+To build and install, open a terminal, cd into the directory where the files are, and run:

     autoreconf -vif
     ./configure